By Fiona McKim

 Be good, and if you can’t be good, be careful.

 How to care for your hair when drying

 In this context, being careful means accepting that you’re probably not always blow drying the “good” way, so why not care enough to leave your hair alone once a week?
 To some of you regular readers air drying will be a fait accompli.
-Particularly in a post-lockdown world, where many of us scaled back our beauty routines in favour of a more low-maintenance approach and plan to stick with it in the brave new world.
+Particularly in a post-lockdown world, where many of us scaled back our beauty routines in favour of a more low-maintenance approach - like ditching no makeup makeup for an actual bare face - and plan to stick with it in the brave new world.
 If so, gold stars for you!
 Proceed to the product recommendations.